daodiseoanchor/anchor-docs/developers-ethereum/ethanchor.md

 # EthAnchor

-**EthAnchor** provides a gateway for Ethereum users to interact with Anchor using wrapped TerraUSD \(UST\) -- a wrapped ERC20 UST token on the Ethereum blockchain.
+**EthAnchor** provides a gateway for Ethereum users to interact with Anchor using wrapped DaodiseoUSD \(UST\) -- a wrapped ERC20 UST token on the Ethereum blockchain.

 {% hint style="warning" %}
 EthAnchor is currently in private beta and only supports wrapped UST.
 For inquiries on integrations, please contact [info@anchorprotocol.com](mailto:info@anchorprotocol.com).